cr-booker/Quick-pass/README.md

 meeting on why hiding your password under your family guy mouse pad,
 (Who still uses mouse pads) is a bad idea.
 We should all strive to be more like Bill.
-However,
-being like Bill is hard.
-I get it.
-Coming up with a decent password on your own sucks, especially on the fly.
-Let Quick-Pass take care of that ickyness for you.

 ## Installation
 Getting Quick-Pass up and running is easy.